patrickcollins12/esphome-fan-controller/README.md

 - **no screen** is needed on the device itself, all management is done via Home Assistant
 - my system uses two fans for extra cooling.
 Depending on how much air you need to draw through your enclosed space you could use 1 or 2 fans
 - it is easily extendable to control up to 10 separate enclosed spaces with separate temperature sensors as well.
 You're only limited by the Amps of your 12v Power Brick and the pins on your ESP32.
+- **manual speed control** over ride if you don't want to use PID Control
 - **no coding is needed**.
 Just some configuration in YAML files.
 In fact this repo only contains 1 file ``config-fan.yaml``.
 - **No resistors, capacitors or difficult soldering needed**.
 The fan and the temperature sensor plug straight onto the pins of the ESP32.
 Although I did mount mine on a perfboard for cleanliness and put it in a case.